How to cope with divorce stress

 Tip: Focus on creating a business-like relationship with your co-parent, where your children are the business.
 Keep communication brief, respectful and efficient.

-5. Moving on and blended families
+Navigate new partners and blended families

 A new partner or family dynamic can add extra stress to a separation.
 This is often outside of your control, but how you respond is.